 Sevens: If you crave that high-end on-mountain dining experience, Sevens will give you just that with full service and more refined menu choices.

 Off the Mountain

-If you're in the Peak 7/8 base area, the T-Bar inside of One Ski Hill Place offers great views with their food and drink specials.
+T-Bar: If you're near the base area of Peak 7/8, hop into T-Bar located inside of One Ski Hill Place.
+The bar offers great views of Breckenridge with their food and drink specials.
 The BreckConnect Gondola and the free ride bus stop are both nearby, so getting into town to continue your revelry couldn’t be easier.

-For more entertainment with your drinking, visit Jake’s Dive Bar for karaoke Fridays or open mic night on Mondays at the cleverly-named Motherloaded Tavern.
-On the off chance your legs have anything left, Celia’s is home to Breck’s largest dance floor, three distinct bar areas, and a walk-in humidor.
+Jake’s Dive Bar for karaoke Fridays or open mic night on Mondays at the cleverly-named Motherloaded Tavern.
+On the off chance your legs have anything left, Celia’s is home to Breckenridge’s largest dance floor, three distinct bar areas, and a walk-in humidor.
 On the north end of town is the newer Broken Compass Brewing (who claims “it’s always 5 O’Clock on the Ski Hill”).
 It’s a bring-your-own-food kind of place with standard brews like Helles Hefe and IPA, but also some more daring ones like the Chili Pepper Pale.
 Not too far away is the award-winning Breckenridge Distillery, which also has a tasting room downtown.
 All of this is just a small sample of what Breckenridge has to offer.
 If snow’s in the forecast for the next morning, it won’t be easy calling it an early night!